CALL TODAY! 480-788-2432

 Improved Hair Follicle Size

-Studies suggest that ketoconazole may also increase the size of individual hair follicles, which can lead to thicker and fuller-looking hair.
+Studies suggest that ketoconazole may also increase the size of individual follicles, which can lead to thicker hair.
 This effect can be particularly beneficial for those experiencing thinning hair due to genetic factors or scalp conditions.

 Potential Side Effects of Ketoconazole for Hair

 While ketoconazole shampoo is generally well-tolerated, some individuals may experience side effects, such as itching, irritation, or changes in hair texture.
-It’s essential to monitor any adverse reactions and consult a healthcare provider if they occur.
+It’s essential to monitor any adverse reactions and consult a healthcare provider.

 Scalp Micropigmentation as an Alternative